AI & Technology

 TaskManualPayaGo AI

-Generate 3 trip options3–8 hours30 seconds
+Generate 3 trip options3–8 hoursjust minutes

-Filter hotels20+ options manuallyPre-filtered 4★+ picks
+Filter hotels20+ options manuallyPre-filtered quality picks

 Group coordinationWhatsApp chaosIn-app voting + auto-reminders